July 2008

 Flickr – That Asian Thing, NYC 7/27/08

-Nicholas Cage: Unintentionally Hilarious
+Nicolas Cage: Unintentionally Hilarious

-Several times during the history of The Paunch Stevenson Show, we’ve joked about Nicholas Cage’s goofy acting style and voice.
+Several times during the history of The Paunch Stevenson Show, we’ve joked about Nicolas Cage’s goofy acting style and voice.
 As recently as episode 107, we goofed on how he has become this sort of cult joke, similar to Steven Seagal or Tom Cruise.
 How can even his serious films, let alone his horror films, be taken seriously?

 Well, here are some photos and videos from two instances, Grindhouse (2007) and The Wicker Man (2006).
 In the Grindhouse double-feature, Rob Zombie contributed a mock trailer called Werewolf Women of the SS.
 At the end is a cameo from Mr. Cage, dressed as the infamous 1950s B movie character Dr. Fu Manchu.
 He starts screaming and yelling and doing this horrible laugh: